alexei379/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of color, sobel x and y operator thresholds to generate a binary image.
+Implementation is in `Thresholder.py` file, method `pipeline` contains calls to the appropriate functions with threshhold parameters and combines the output into a resulting image.

-![alt text][image3]
+![binary]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.